PeterMakus/SeisMIC/_sources/modules/monitor/monitor.rst.txt

     m = Monitor(yaml_f)
     m.compute_velocity_change_bulk()

-Again, you will only want to use the method :meth:`seismic.monitor.monitor.Monitor.compute_velocity_change_bulk`.
+Again, you will only want to use the method :py:meth:`seismic.monitor.monitor.Monitor.compute_velocity_change_bulk`.
 You can start the script using mpi:

 .. code-block:: bash